By Teresa Cutter

 1 carrot grated

 3 cups cooked organic brown rice or quinoa

 4 spring onion, finely sliced

 3 nori sheets, shredded

 2 tablespoons tamari soy sauce (wheat free)

 sesame seeds for rolling

-Place the burgers onto a baking tray lined with baking paper.
+- Place the burgers on a baking tray lined with baking paper.